-The CinRx Warrants will become exercisable by CinRx only if (i) the Company receives approval from the U.S. Food and Drug Administration ("FDA Approval") to market and distribute the pharmaceutical product containing the Company's proprietary candidate, TTP399 (the "Product"), or (ii) the Company is acquired by a third party, sells all or substantially all of its assets related to the Product to a third party or grants a third party an exclusive license to develop, commercialize and manufacture the Product in the United States.
+The CinRx Warrants will become exercisable by CinRx only if (i) the Company receives approval from the U.S. Food and Drug Administration ("FDA Approval") to market and distribute the pharmaceutical product containing the Company's proprietary candidate, cadisegliatin (TTP399) (the "Product"), or (ii) the Company is acquired by a third party, sells all or substantially all of its assets related to the Product to a third party or grants a third party an exclusive license to develop, commercialize and manufacture the Product in the United States.
 If neither of these events happen within five years of the date of the issuance of the CinRx Warrants, the CinRx Warrants will expire and not be exercisable by CinRx.
-The exercise price of the CinRx Warrants and the number of shares issuable upon exercise of the CinRx Warrants are subject to adjustments in accordance with the terms of the CinRx Warrants.
+The exercise price of the CinRx Warrants are subject to adjustments in accordance with the terms of the CinRx Warrants.